Space Shuttle abort modes: Transoceanic abort landing

-A transoceanic abort landing (TAL) involved landing at a predetermined location in Africa, Western Europe or the Atlantic Ocean (at Lajes Field in the Azores) about 25 to 30 minutes after liftoff.
+A transoceanic abort landing (TAL) involved landing at a predetermined location in Africa, Western Europe, or the Atlantic Ocean (at Lajes Field in the Azores) about 25 to 30 minutes after liftoff.
 It was to be used when velocity, altitude, and distance downrange did not allow return to the launch point by Return To Launch Site (RTLS).
 It was also to be used when a less time-critical failure did not require the faster but more dangerous RTLS abort.

-For performance issues such as engine failure(s), a TAL abort would have been declared between roughly T+2:30 (two minutes 30 seconds after liftoff) and about T+5:00 (five minutes after liftoff), after which the abort mode changed to Abort Once Around (AOA) followed by Abort To Orbit (ATO).
-However in the event of a time-critical failure, or one that would jeopardize crew safety such as a cabin leak or cooling failure, TAL could be called until shortly before main engine cutoff (MECO) or even after MECO for severe underspeed conditions.
+For performance issues such as engine failure(s), a TAL abort would have been declared between roughly T+2:30 (2 minutes 30 seconds after liftoff) and about T+5:00 (five minutes after liftoff), after which the abort mode changed to Abort Once Around (AOA) followed by Abort To Orbit (ATO).
+However, in the event of a time-critical failure, or one that would jeopardize crew safety such as a cabin leak or cooling failure, TAL could be called until shortly before main engine cutoff (MECO) or even after MECO for severe underspeed conditions.
 The shuttle would then have landed at a predesignated airstrip across the Atlantic.
 The last four TAL sites were Istres Air Base in France, Zaragoza and Morón air bases in Spain, and RAF Fairford in England.
 Prior to a shuttle launch, two sites would be selected based on the flight plan and were staffed with standby personnel in case they were used.
 The list of TAL sites changed over time because of geopolitical factors.
 The exact sites were determined from launch to launch depending on orbital inclination.

 Preparations of TAL sites took four to five days and began one week before launch, with the majority of personnel from NASA, the Department of Defense and contractors arriving 48 hours before launch.
-Additionally, two C-130 aircraft from the space flight support office from the adjacent Patrick Space Force Base (then known as Patrick Air Force Base) would deliver eight crew members, nine pararescuers, two flight surgeons, a nurse and medical technician, and 2500 lb of medical equipment to Zaragoza, Istres, or both.
+Additionally, two C-130 aircraft from the space flight support office from the adjacent Patrick Space Force Base (then known as Patrick Air Force Base) would deliver eight crew members, nine pararescuemen, two flight surgeons, a nurse and medical technician, and 2500 lb of medical equipment to Zaragoza, Istres, or both.
 One or more C-21S or C-12S aircraft would also be deployed to provide weather reconnaissance in the event of an abort with a TALCOM, or astronaut flight controller aboard for communications with the shuttle pilot and commander.

-This abort mode was never needed during the entire history of the Space Shuttle program.
+This abort mode was never used during the entire history of the Space Shuttle program.